smirarab/sepp/tutorial/upp-tutorial.md

 - PASTA (version 1.0 or later)

 **Installation of SEPP**:
+### 1. From Source Code
+Current version of TIPP has been developed and tested entirely on Linux and MAC.
+Windows won't work currently (future versions may or may not support Windows).

+You need to have:

+- Python (version 2.7 or later)
+- Blast (version 2.2.2 or later)
+- Java (version > 1.5 or later)

+**Installation of SEPP**:
-UPP is a part of the SEPP distribution package.
+TIPP is a part of the SEPP distribution package.
 First download and install SEPP:

 1. Open a terminal and create a directory where you want to keep SEPP. e.g. `mkdir ~/sepp-code`.
 Go to this directory. e.g. `cd ~/sepp-code`.